 Be careful about placing these blocks next to each other in a quilt.
 The strips blend together, and you lose the design of the block.

-You can also mix many star blocks with a 9-patch, as illustrated by the Sawtooth Star, which is a 4-patch block.
+Even though the grids don't match, you can mix many star blocks with a 9-patch, as illustrated by the Sawtooth Star, which is a 4-patch block.